 • Cornelia Sadler, the bright, dependable cook.

-Jerry is often found at the Hickory Hills Country Club golf course or its Oakwood Room bar, where members seek him out to share the gossip of the day or regale him with tiresome stories to which no one else will listen.
+Jerry is often found at the Hackberry Hills Country Club golf course or its Oakwood Room bar, where members seek him out to share the gossip of the day or regale him with tiresome stories to which no one else will listen.

 Iris Clement, a cousin of Jerry and Agnes, and her husband David Clement are in Richmond.